TokisanGames/Terrain3D/doc/docs/integrating.md

      var height: float = terrain.storage.get_height(global_position)
 ```

 This is ideal for one lookup.
-However, if you wish to look up thousands of heights, it will be significantly faster if you retrieve the heightmap Image for the region and query it directly.
+However, if you wish to look up thousands of heights, it might be faster to retrieve the heightmap Image for the region and query it directly.
+However, note that `get_height()` will interpolate between vertices, while this code will not.

 ```gdscript
      var region_index: int = terrain.storage.get_region_index(global_position)